-Austria has contributed and will contribute to all international activities which aim at improving safety levels worldwide.
-In this respect, Austria regards the Convention on Nuclear Safety a very important tool in developing a global nuclear safety culture.
-Its regular Review Meetings provide a highly welcome opportunity to review progress in the Member States of the Convention and to exchange views on how best to implement its provisions.
+Austria has contributed and will contribute to all activities which aim to improve nuclear safety, be it on European or international level.
+In this respect, Austria regards the Convention on Nuclear Safety to be a very important tool in developing a global nuclear safety culture.
+Its regular Review Meetings provide a highly appreciated opportunity to review progress in the Member States of the Convention and to exchange views on how best to implement its provisions.